 PKCS #11 is plugin API allowing applications to access cryptographic operations on a security module, as well as to objects residing on it.
-PKCS #11 modules exist for hardware tokens such as smart cards, the trusted platform module $(TPM)^2$ as well as for software modules like Gnome Keyring.
+PKCS #11 modules exist for hardware tokens such as smart cards, cryptographic tokens, as well as for software modules like Gnome Keyring.
 The objects residing on a security module may be certificates, public keys, private keys or secret keys.
 Of those certificates and public/private key pairs can be used with GnuTLS.
 PKCS #11's main advantage is that it allows operations on private key objects such as decryption and signing without exposing the key.
+In GnuTLS the PKCS #11 functionality is available in gnutls/pkcs11.h.

-Moreover PKCS #11 can be (ab)used to allow all applications in the same operating system to access shared cryptographic keys and certificates in a uniform way, as in Figure 6.2.
+Moreover PKCS #11 can be (ab)used to allow all applications in the same operating system to access shared cryptographic keys and certificates in a uniform way, as in Figure 5.1.
 That way applications could load their trusted certificate list, as well as user certificates from a common PKCS #11 module.
 Such a provider exists in the Gnome system, being the Gnome Keyring.

-Figure 6.2: PKCS #11 module usage.
+Figure 5.1: PKCS #11 module usage.